What is Performance Marketing?

 Iteratively optimize campaigns based on data-driven insights.
 Make adjustments to targeting, messaging, and budget allocation to maximize ROI and achieve campaign goals.

-Common Challenges in Performance Marketing
+Challenges & Limitations of Performance Marketing

 Dealing with Data Overload